Fragmentd/chocoin/ReadMe.md

 ## ChoCoin
 ## Submit requests to FragDProjects@gmail.com

 The Goal of ChoCoin is to automate the install of software for a new OS install.

+---
+- Write Stuff Here